Shyber05/Website/README.md

 #### Documentation Theme

 As a side note Nextra has another theme template for documentation
-The reason I wanted to add this here is if I ever need to be the sole maintainer for a project and need to spin up documentation very quickly I want to keep this option in mind.
+The reason I wanted to add this here is if I ever needed to write some documentation I want to try out this template as it seems easy to maintain and has a nice aesthetic.

 The full documentation theme can be found [here](https://nextra.site/docs/docs-theme/start)

 Quick shoutout to the youtube channel [Colby Fayock](https://www.youtube.com/@colbyfayock) for the video _[Documentation Website in Next.js with Nextra](https://www.youtube.com/watch?v=mVDMvYQL7-A)_
-High quality video that shows the simplicity of using the documentation theme.
+Nice video that shows off the simplicity of using the documentation theme and how to set it up.